Organic Breakfast Arnold Palmer Recipe

 ICED TEA GETS AN UPGRADE—THE ARNOLD PALMER

-June 10 was National Iced Tea Day, but there’s hardly a day all year we don’t reach for a glass of the stuff, to cool us down on steamy summer days or just to wake up our palates with a brisk sip.
+June 10 is National Iced Tea Day, but there’s hardly a day all year we don’t reach for a glass of the stuff, to cool us down on steamy summer days or just to wake up our palates with a brisk sip.
 For the ultimate summer sipper, mix it with lemonade for that most refreshing of beverages, the Arnold Palmer.

 ORGANIC BREAKFAST ARNOLD PALMER RECIPE